Blaisorblade/dot-iris/README.md

   - adequacy: relating semantic typing and runtime safety, using Iris WP adequacy, and showing the choice of `Σ : gFunctors` is consistent.
 * `misc`: misc stuff, not used elsewhere
-  - experiments.v: various (typing) lemmas that might or might not be useful
+  - experiments.v: various experimental (typing) lemmas

 ## Installation
 ### Iris version